MaxYari/OpenMWExperimentalMods/README.md

 ## Mods

-### Mercy: NCBO
+### Mercy: CAO

-Mercy: NPC combat behavior overhaul.
+Mercy: Combat AI Overhaul.
 A significant overhaul of in-combat NPC behavior using custom lua behavior trees library, with new voice lines and animations.
 Only melee NPCs are affected.
+New unique ElevenLabs-generated voice lines by [Von Django](https://next.nexusmods.com/profile/Von%20Django/about-me?gameId=100).

 ### PhysicsInteractions